 People using bullying behaviour often act more boldly online than if they were facing their victim in person.
 Sending taunts remotely and anonymously makes the person doing the bullying feel safer.
 The victim’s physical or emotional response, which might change or soften the bullying behaviour, can’t be seen.

 For the person being bullied, cyberbullying is tough to deal with.
 Because teenagers use mobiles and the internet so often, bullying can happen 24 hours a day, not just when they’re at school.
 The victim might not know who’s doing the bullying or when the bully will strike next.
 This can make teenagers feel persecuted and unsafe, even at home.

 Bullying messages posted online are very hard to get rid of.
 These messages can be forwarded instantly and be seen by many people, instead of only the few people present if it was face-to-face bullying.

 In this short video, parents and teenagers discuss their experiences of bullying and its impacts.
-Parents discuss methods they have used to help resolve bullying.
-Teenagers discuss types of bullying, including cyberbullying, and what may cause bullying behaviour.
+Parents share their strategies for helping to resolve bullying.
+Teenagers discuss types of bullying, including cyberbullying, and what causes bullying behaviour.

 12% of children and young people who use mobile phones have reported receiving a threatening or abusive text, and 7% reported sending one.